Frequinzy/jabref/report.md

 Optional (point 1): Architectural overview.
 #### Purpose

 JabRef is an open-source reference manager designed for managing and organizing bibliographic databases.

+It provides three main functions to effectively manage the references:

+1. import/export

+JabRef streamlines reference management with over 15 supported formats for easy import, efficient retrieval of full-text articles, and seamless extraction of metadata from PDFs.
+The one-click browser extension simplifies new reference imports.
+JabRef also excels in sharing, offering multiple export options, including a library saved in a text file format.
+This format ensures convenient sharing via Dropbox and compatibility with version control.

+2. generate citation

+JabRef simplifies citation generation with native BibTeX and Biblatex support, cite-as-you-write functionality in various external applications, and the flexibility to format references using built-in styles or create custom ones.
+Seamless integration with Word and LibreOffice/OpenOffice facilitates easy citation insertion and formatting.

+3. organize

+JabRef offers comprehensive research organization tools, including hierarchical collections, keyword tagging, and manual assignments.
+Its advanced search, bibliographic data correction, and customizable features streamline research management.
+Users can customize citation keys, metadata fields, and reference types, find and merge duplicates, and attach diverse documents.
+Automated rules for renaming and moving files enhance efficiency.
+JabRef also supports tracking reading progress with features like ranking, priority, and quality assurance.

 #### Architecture